LukasPietzschmann/vs-latex-lecture-templates/assignment/README.md

 - **solution**: Compiles the solution version of the document. _default=false_
 - **english**: Use English as the main language. _(default=true)_
 - **german**: Use German as the main language. _default=false_
+- **compat**: If you're migrating from an older version of this class, you might want to set this option to enable environments/macros that have been replaced in this version.

 ## Required Information